CharlieS540/MS1-Junior-Club/README.md

 * photo10.jpg - [Jörg Angeli](https://unsplash.com/photos/2Gs29PjkAA4?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)

-All other images that are not credited above I have permisson to use by the subjects or their parents.
+All other images that are not credited above I have permission to use by the subjects or their parents.
 I either took them myself or they were taken by a group instructor.

 Back to [Table of Contents](#table-of-contents)